firsttris/vscode-jest-runner/README.md

 - Have [Jest](https://github.com/facebook/jest) installed as project dependency

 ## Extension Settings
-by default jest is uses the config from package.json
+by default jest uses the config from package.json, if you want to define a external config file use:

 - jestrunner.configPath - (optionally) define jest config path